mobile-service-au/browserstack-bitrise-xcui-step/README.md

 <details>
 <summary>Description</summary>

 Run your XCUI tests on BrowserStack App Automate.
-This step collects the built IPA from `$BITRISE_IPA_PATH` and the output bundle file from `$BITRISE_TEST_BUNDLE_PATH` environment variables.
+This step collects *both the built app and test suite* from the `$BITRISE_BUNDLE_PATH` environment variable, generates an IPA file, uploads and starts a test build.

 ## Configure the Step